pushkarv/machine-learning/projects/capstone/proposal.md

 Overall the training dataset seems balanced, other than the `c7 & c8` classes that seem to have the least number of images.
 This may lead to bit more bias towards class `c0` having the most number of samples, hence classification accuracy for `c0` may be higher, and similarly for some of the other classes such as `c2-c6`.
 The diagram shows a visual of the distribution of the count by class.

+In order to alleviate in imbalances, the training dataset will be trimmed to ensure equal number of images exist for all classes.

 ![Count by Class](./data-count-by-class.png)

 This dataset is being used since it is a public dataset provided by StateFarm and is a large set specifically created for covering a large class of distractions that most commonly occur.
 As part of the submission of this Capstone project, a small subset will be provided for evaluation purposes.